top of page

 Therefore 29p each

-Further, as well as the above bag, if you are selling directly to the public in a market, for example, we also like to place a few of the prints on a thick white or off white paper which can substitute as a mount.
+Further, as well as the above bag, if you are selling directly to the public in a market, for example, in time you might consider placing a few of the prints on a thick white or off white paper which can substitute as a mount.
 Place the print on the 'mount' in a cellophane 'type' bag at this larger size

 (also sold by Transpack.
 No. PPB1824+ Size: 465mm X 616mm.
 Cost = £42.54 incl.
 VAT and postage for 100 bags